TooTall18T/tool_length_probe/docs/manual.md

 #### Last try
 For the "Last try" function, "#< addreps>" must be set to at least "1".
 If the measurements have failed except for the last attempt, a new measurement can be carried out using this function.
-If "#< addreps>" and "#< lasttry>" are each set to "1" when the tool table is used and the fast measurement according to case 1.3 or 2.2 fails, the machine directly carries out a "new measurement" according to case 1.2 or 2.1 .
+If "#< addreps>" and "#< lasttry>" are each set to "1" when the tool table is used and the fast measurement according to case 1.2 or 2.2 fails, the machine directly carries out a "new measurement" according to case 1.1 or 2.1 .

 #### Tool diameter offset
 For tools with a larger diameter, this function can be used to create a center offset.
+The direction of this offset can be set by [PROBING] [TOOL SETTER] [TOOL OFFSET DIRECTION].

 #### Edge-finder
 If it is not possible to measure a 3D/edge-finder using the tool probe.
 An alternative survey position can be defined for this.
 The height difference between the measurement position and the tool probe must be determined and entered in "#<finder_diff_z>".
 The sign indicates the difference in the axial direction. "-" = lower than tool probe, "+" = higher than tool probe.